vime-js/vime/packages/core/src/components/ui/controls/control/usage/vue 2.md

     },
     computed: {
       icon() {
-        return this.paused ? '#vime-play' : '#vime-pause';
+        return this.paused ? 'play' : 'pause';
       },
       tooltip() {
         return this.paused ? this.i18n.play : this.i18n.pause;